Roberto Castro

-Roberto Castro (born June 23, 1985) is an American professional golfer who plays on the PGA Tour.
+Roberto Mario Castro (born June 23, 1985) is an American professional golfer who plays on the PGA Tour.

 Amateur career

 Castro played college golf at Georgia Tech.
-While at Georgia Tech, he was named first-team All-American in 2005, second-team All-American in 2007 and honorable mention All-American in 2004 and 2006.
-He was named to the All-Atlantic Coast Conference (ACC) team every year during his four years at Georgia Tech and was named ACC Rookie of the Year in 2004.
+While at Georgia Tech, he was named first-team All-American in 2005, second-team All-American in 2007, and honorable mention All-American in 2004 and 2006.
+Castro was named to the All-Atlantic Coast Conference (ACC) team every year during his four years at Georgia Tech and was named ACC Rookie of the Year in 2004.
 He won one collegiate event, the 2007 Puerto Rico Classic.
-He won the 2007 Byron Nelson Award which is given to the nation's top senior golfer.
+He won the 2007 Byron Nelson Award, which was given to the nation's top senior golfer.

-In 2005, Castro was the captain for the United States Palmer Cup team that defeated Europe 14–10.
+In 2005, Castro was the captain of the United States Palmer Cup team that defeated Europe 14–10.
 He was also a member of the 2006 team that lost 19½–4½.

 In 2008 Castro was awarded the prestigious NCAA Top VIII Award.